 Cochair a Subcommittee

-While our roster of subcommittee chairs for the 2015–16 year is robust, we still have a number of openings.
-If you are interested in serving as a subcommittee cochair, please contact Dawn M. Du Verney, Emily Crandall Harlan, or Geeta Malhotra.
+While our roster of subcommittee chairs for the 2016–2017 year is robust, we still have a number of openings.

 E-Newsletter and Website

-Our newsletter editors, Farrah Champagne and Kele Onyejekwe, are always interested in ideas for newsletter themes or soliciting articles for publication in our newsletter.
-Contact Farrah or Kele if you have an idea or would like to write an article.
+Our newsletter editors are always interested in ideas for newsletter themes and articles for publication in our newsletter.
+Please contact our newsletter editors.

 Monthly Conference Calls

-Another way to get involved is to participate in our monthly conference call of subcommittee chairs and interested members.
+Participate in our monthly conference call of subcommittee chairs and interested members.
 Never taking more than an hour, we review the status of our ongoing projects, plan for upcoming events, and brainstorm creative ways that we can deliver value to our members and expand our reach.
-If you would like to be included on the next conference call invitation, please email Emily Harlan.
-The ABA call-in line will be available to the first 250 participants.

 Are you interested in helping out with programming for the Section Annual Conference, annual ABA meeting, or regional meetings?
-If so, please contact Ralph Guderian, Beverly H. Rampaul, or Dawn M. Du Verney; we welcome your ideas.
+Or if you would like to speak at any event, please let us know.

 Sound Advice is another benefit we deliver.
 Sound Advice is a 5–10 minute speech produced on an iPhone, iPad, Android, or any digital recording device.
 The final product is posted on the Section of Litigation website and the Criminal Litigation webpage.
 We can also attach the recording to a listserv sent to all committee members.
 To get started, all we need is the presenter and his or her topic, so please let us know if you are interested in contributing a Sound Advice submission.

-In the meantime, please stay connected with the committee by joining our LinkedIn group.
+In the meantime, please stay connected with the committee by joining our Criminal Litigation Committee LinkedIn group.

 If you have any questions, please do not hesitate to contact us.